Panzerschrek/U-00DC-Sprache-site/overview.md

 There is no need to call something like `clone` to create copy of a value.

 But Ü is still effective and allows to avoid unnecessary copying.
-Temporary values are effectively moved, named values may be moved manually via `move` operator.
+Temporary values are effectively moved, named variables may be moved manually via `move` operator.

 ### No memory-dependent objects